Ruth Radelet

 Ruth Radelet (/ˈrædəleɪ/, born April 28, 1982) is an American singer, songwriter and musician.
 She is best known for her work as the lead vocalist in the electronic band Chromatics, formed in 2001.
 A native of Portland, Oregon, Radelet joined Chromatics in 2006 after the band relocated to Portland from Seattle, Washington.
 The band's first album to feature Radelet as vocalist and guitarist was their cult release Night Drive (2007), the record which marked a notable shift in their sound, incorporating elements of synth pop and post punk.

-Radelet also appeared with Chromatics in the Showtime series revival of Twin Peaks (2017).
+Radelet appeared with Chromatics in the Showtime series revival of Twin Peaks (2017).

 Early life

 Ruth Radelet was born and raised in Portland, Oregon along with her two sisters, Sarah and Sofya.

 Career

 Radelet joined Chromatics in 2006 with Adam Miller, Nat Walker, and Johnny Jewel, releasing Night Drive in 2007.
-Radelet provided contributions to Symmetry's debut album, Themes For An Imaginary Film (2011).
+Radelet provided contributions to Symmetry's debut album, Themes for an Imaginary Film (2011).
 Chromatics' follow-up album to Night Drive was Kill for Love, released the following year.
 The band was invited to perform at the Chanel show by Karl Lagerfeld in 2012.

-Radelet appeared with Chromatics in the Showtime 2017 revival of Twin Peaks.

-After the disbandment of Chromatics in 2021 Radelet has been working on a solo record and recently released the single "Crimes" produced by Filip Nikolic formerly of Poolside.